US slaps sanctions on two Lebanese ex-ministers over Hezbollah - France 24

 Washington (AFP)

-The United States on Tuesday slapped sanctions on two former Lebanese ministers for alleged corruption and support of Hezbollah, vowing to isolate the pro-Iranian Shiite Muslim militia and political party.
+The United States on Tuesday slapped sanctions on two former cabinet ministers in Lebanon over support to Hezbollah as it vowed to isolate the pro-Iranian Shiite Muslim movement amid the country's political tumult.

-The Treasury Department targeted former finance minister Ali Hassan Khalil and former transport minister Yusef Fenianos, meaning that any assets they hold in the United States will be blocked and any transactions with them liable to criminal penalties.
+The Treasury Department targeted former finance minister Ali Hassan Khalil and former transport minister Yusef Fenianos, freezing any assets they hold in the United States and making any financial transactions with them a crime.

 But after internal debate, the United States stopped short of targeting any current officials in the strategically sensitive nation torn by economic crisis, political protests and the aftermath of a massive explosion in Beirut that killed nearly 200 people.